Yeah yeah, there’s tons of great web-designers out there. What can you do to stand out?

 The SUPER-HERO way

-Working in a big alongside way more talented people is gonna skyrocket your skills and confidence like nothing else.
-Agency designers are easily 10 cuts above some loner person learning and working from home.
+Working in a big agency alongside way more talented people is gonna skyrocket your skills and confidence like nothing else.
+Agency designers are easily 10 cuts above some hermit working from home.
 They’ll also have more experience with more unique projects and around more interesting clients.

 I guess that’s part of the secret.
 To have unique work, you also need interesting clients.
 Most clients are not interesting, they just need you to design something cheap enough within budget that’ll be “good enough to make money”.
 Interesting clients have more artistic goals…persuading people to donate, or sign-up, or brand awareness for a new campaign, trying to go viral, or just make their website more fun to use, etc.